rtwilliams/BookStore/README.md

   * StoreData(string fileText)
   * StoreData(IEnumerable lines)

-So the Repository can handle text data read or written to a file in the form of one string or a list of strings representing lines in a file.
+So the Repository can handle text data operations to or from a file in the form of one string or a list of strings representing lines in a file.

 The BookStore project includes handler classes for Json and csv data.
-Therefore, the goal of this solution is to de-couple data access from console layer and design using SOLID principles approach.
+Therefore, the goal of this solution is to decouple data access from console layer and design using SOLID principles approach.

-Dependency injection is used to inject the context, in this case is a FileInfo object, to the Repository class.
+Dependency injection is used to inject the file context, in this case is a FileInfo object, to the Repository class.